-Located in the heart of British Columbia’s central coast, Drifter’s Cove is a privately-owned wilderness retreat on Denny Island in the Great Bear Rainforest offering short and long-term cabin rentals.
+Located in the heart of British Columbia’s central coast, Drifter’s Cove offers short and long-term cabin rentals on Denny Island in the Great Bear Rainforest.
 The 70-acre property near Bella Bella is in a cove that hugs the water’s edge of Lama Pass on the inside-passage.

 Here there are no roads, no power lines, and no high-rise buildings.
 All of the property’s structures are hand-crafted by the owner from local wood including that which has drifted ashore.

 There are two private cabins suitable for four to 5 people.
 Each offers a wood burning stove and modern kitchen with a propane generated fridge and oven.
 The washrooms include flush-toilets and heated showers.
 One cabin overlooks a gentle cove and the other Lama Pass and Hunter Channel.
 Both offer the opportunity to view local wildlife.

 Common space on the property includes large dock, heli-pad, a whale observation deck with a multi-purpose cabin overlooking Lama Pass, a sauna and an outdoor bathtub.
 There is plenty of room on the property for those who wish to pitch a tent and sleep under the stars.

 Available activities include fishing, kayaking, swimming, and recreational scuba diving for those who have their own gear.
 There are a few motorized boats available for if you would like to venture further from Drifter’s shore and view some of the local sites or drop a trap or line in the water and catch dinner.

 Drifter’s Cove offers fresh air, breathtaking views and off-the-grid living for those who would like to “catch the drift” and reconnect with nature.